-"The KIMS Gold Guide" sets out the local arrangements, in agreement, between JRCPTB, UK and KIMS, Kerala, India for running the Core Medical Training at KIMS Trivandrum.
-KIMS Trivandrum will be the location where the Trainees spend the majority portion of their training, but KIMS will also make use of KIMS Al-Shifa Hospital at Perinthalmanna, a Strategic Business Unit (SBU) of KIMS as a secondary site to rotate Trainees.
-This guide is prepared by the Coordination Committee at KIMS to provide guidance to all the stakeholders of this programme.
+"The KIMSHEALTH Gold Guide" sets out the local arrangements, in agreement, between JRCPTB, UK and KIMSHEALTH, Kerala, India for running the Internal Medicine Training at KIMSHEALTH Trivandrum.
+KIMSHEALTH Trivandrum will be the location where the trainees undergo their training.
+This guide is prepared by the steering committee of the program at KIMSHEALTH to provide guidance to all the stakeholders of this programme.